joshelvn11/ish-app/README.md

 ### Backend

-The backend is built using Django leveraging the Django Rest Framework to build the API functionality.
-The backend is fairly bare-bones approach using mostly all the built-in default views for handling all CRUD functionality.
-Authentication is handled via JWT and this is the only modification to the backend through custom permission classes.
+The backend of the application is built using Django.
+To handle the API functionality, Django Rest Framework (DRF) is leveraged, which is a powerful and flexible toolkit for building Web APIs.

+The backend architecture follows a minimalist and efficient approach, primarily utilizing the built-in default views provided by DRF to manage all CRUD (Create, Read, Update, Delete) operations.
+This ensures that the codebase remains clean and maintainable while still providing all the necessary functionality for interacting with the application's data.

+Authentication is a critical aspect of any application, and for this, I have implemented JSON Web Token (JWT) authentication.
+JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
+It is widely used for securely transmitting information between parties as a JSON object.
+In the application, JWT handles user authentication and session management, ensuring that only authorized users can access and modify data.

+To further enhance security, we have customized the permission classes in DRF.
+These custom permission classes allow the definition fine-grained access control policies, ensuring that users can only perform actions that they are authorized to do.
+This adds an additional layer of security and ensures that our application adheres to the principle of least privilege.

+Overall, the backend is designed to be robust, secure, and efficient, providing a solid foundation for the application's functionality while maintaining simplicity and ease of maintenance.

 ### Front End